India seeks probe as video shows US police officer laughing at Andhra student’s death

 In a video clip that was widely shared on social media, Auderer was heard laughing about the crash and saying that Kandula had “limited value” owing to her age.

-Kandula, a master’s student from Andhra Pradesh, was pursuing a degree at Seattle’s Northeastern University when she was struck by the police officer.
+Kandula, a master’s student from Andhra Pradesh, was pursuing a degree at Seattle’s Northeastern University.

 The Seattle Police Department in a statement said that the video was identified by an employee “in the routine course of business”.